aginteractive/Gradle-Sauce-Connect-Plugin/README.md

 - [x] Rename un-archived artifact for easy access
 - [x] Open SauceConnect tunnel at background (must work on Darwin/Windows/Linux)
 - [x] Shutdown SauceConnect if it is running (must work on Darwin/Windows/Linux)

+## Contributing

+Contributions are welcome.
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for details.